List of sitting judges of the high courts of India: Bombay High Court

-Additional judges

 Calcutta High Court

 The Calcutta High Court sits at Kolkata, the capital of the state of West Bengal, and has additional benches sitting at Port Blair in the Andaman and Nicobar Islands, as well as at Jalpaiguri in West Bengal.
 It can have a total of 72 judges, of which 54 judges must be permanently appointed and 18 may be additionally appointed.
-Currently, it has 53 judges.
+Currently, it has 44 judges.